 Our Channel Management feature is extremely powerful and can greatly simplify your channel advertising.
 Learn how it works by reading our Channel Management Overview article.

 As you configure and connect channel options, you will come across a number of technical terms that might make you scratch your head.
 Instead of opening 47 browser tabs and Googling them, here's a quick run-down of what they mean.

 APIs in the vacation rental industry are no different.
-When a channel (eg. HomeAway or Airbnb) has a API, it means that third party apps (like OwnerRez) can programmatically connect and pass data back and forth with the channel.
-However, just because the channel has a API does not mean that they will allow "just any" third party app to connect.
+When a channel (eg. Vrbo or Airbnb) has an API, it means that third-party apps (like OwnerRez) can programmatically connect and pass data back and forth with the channel.
+However, just because the channel has an API does not mean that they will allow "just any" third-party app to connect.
 There is typically a strict qualification and verification phase that goes on before access to the API is given to the third party, and then it can take many more months to successfully pass testing and certification.
-OwnerRez has successfully done that with its API Integrations for HomeAway, Airbnb and the other channel partners.
+OwnerRez has successfully done that with its API Integrations for Vrbo, Airbnb and the other channel partners.

-OwnerRez itself has an API that users can use to pass data back and forth with third party applications or their own custom programs.
-For more information on that, read about how to find your OwnerRez API user key.
+OwnerRez itself has an API that users can use to pass data back and forth with third-party applications or their own custom programs.
+For more information on that, read the OwnerRez API Overview.